Sophia Dzwig

 • As a Judicial Assistant in the Commercial Court, assisted Sir Michael Burton at hearing of enforcement application under s.103 Arbitration Act 1996 in J (Lebanon) v K (Kuwait) [2019] EWHC 899 (Comm) (later in the Supreme Court Kabab-Ji SAL (Lebanon) (Appellant) v Kout Food Group (Kuwait) [2021] UKSC 48).

-• Acting for major auction house in title dispute over paintings left with it for valuation and research.
+• Acted for an auction house in title dispute over paintings left with it for valuation and research.

 • Expert opinion on English law for insurers in a Zurich Commercial Court dispute over diminution in value of a stolen and damaged painting.

-• Advising major auction house on issues arising from sale of stolen Chinese artefacts.
+• Advised an auction house on issues arising from sale of stolen Chinese artefacts.

 • Alongside her busy practice, in 2021 Sophia undertook the Institute of Art and Law’s Diploma in Art Profession Law and Ethics, for which she received a high Distinction.

-• Claim arising from sale of a portfolio of assets in the coronavirus-related market crash in March 2020 – acting for a bank with David Simpson.
+• Claim arising from sale of a portfolio of assets in the coronavirus-related market crash in March 2020 – acted for a bank with David Simpson.

 • Claim against forex trading platform retaining client’s money, with Rajesh Pillai KC.